ljb630/Lucky-Draw/README.md

-Here’s a clear and concise description for your LuckyDraw smart contract, suitable for including in your repository documentation:

----

 ### LuckyDraw Smart Contract

 This Ethereum smart contract, designed for the Solidity ^0.8.19 compiler, facilitates a simple yet secure Lucky Draw game.
 Users can participate by sending exactly 2 ether, and a designated manager has exclusive controls to manage the game.